This page last updated on Sep 29, 2023.

 Some of you reading that list may say, that’s not enough.

 And the truth is, we think it’s both.
 Yes, it’s a lot…AND it is not enough.
 But, it’s a start.

 We made this list because we believe these actions are tiny, intentional changes to make in our daily lives that will hopefully combine with tiny, intentional changes that other white business owners are making, and when added up together they can shift the movement toward justice further.

 We hope this gives you some ideas of where to start too.

-We hope that when you buy from us or support us, you can feel good knowing that you’re supporting a business committed to inclusion, justice, and love of humanity.
+We hope that when you buy from us or support us, you know that you’re supporting a business trying to commit itself to inclusion, justice, and a love of humanity.

-If you’re a BIPOC, we hope you know you are valued in this community, and your voice will be heard.
+If you’re a person of color, we hope you know you are valued in this community, and your voice will be heard.
 If you ever feel that’s not the case, don’t hesitate to reach out to us and we’ll be ready to listen.

-If you’re a white member of our community, we hope you feel you’re in a space that is willing to have the uncomfortable, messy conversations that have been avoided for far too long.
-And we hope you know we’re on this educational learning/un-learning journey with you.
+If you’re a white member of our community, we hope you too know you're valued, and you feel you’re in a space that is willing to have the uncomfortable, messy conversations that have been avoided for far too long.
+We hope you know we’re on this learning/un-learning journey with you.

 We know wading into these waters means that conflict will inevitably arise.